oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

     return 0;
   }

-When using device USM, such as allocated by malloc_device, you are responsible for data transfers to and from the device to ensure that input data is device accessible during oneDPL algorithm execution and that the result is available to the operations.
+When using device USM, such as allocated by ``malloc_device``, you are responsible for data transfers to and from the device to ensure that input data is device accessible during oneDPL algorithm execution and that the result is available to the operations.